How To Start Homeschooling

 I used to think the best option was to present new homeschooler with all their options on how to start homeschooling.

 Now my views have changed.
-I still believe in giving choice but I also believe that new homeschoolers benefit when you give them a how to start homeschooling guideline to work from.
+I still believe in giving choice but I also believe that new homeschoolers benefit when you give them a clear how to start homeschooling guideline to work from.
 They can then get “the show on the road”.
 After their confidence builds then they can start to tweak it to suit them.

-Ten Tips On For Newbies
+Ten Tips For Newbies Starting Homeschool

 1. Determine your motives for homeschooling.
 This will affect so many of your choices.